VijayRod/demo/aks/servicemesh-istio/README.md

    nginx.default      Kubernetes     SYNCED     SYNCED     SYNCED     SYNCED     NOT SENT     istiod-asm-1-17-67f9f55ccb-j85bk     1.17.1-distroless
    ```

    2a.
-If an envoy/pod is missing from the above list, it means that it is not currently connected to an Istio Pilot instance and thus will not receive any configuration.
+If an envoy/pod is missing from the above output, it means that it is not currently connected to an Istio Pilot instance and thus will not receive any configuration.
 Additionally, if it is marked as "STALE", it likely means there are networking issues or the Istio Pilot needs to be scaled.

    2b.
 "SYNCED" and "NOT SENT" are usually seen in the output.
 "STALE" indicates a networking issue between Envoy and Istiod.